Trine 3: The Artifacts of Power: Development

 The game was revealed by Frozenbyte on March 2, 2015.
 Alongside the announcement, a debut trailer was released.
 A nine-minute gameplay trailer of the game was released on April 9, 2015, showcasing the ways the three playable characters interact with the three-dimensional world.
 The game entered early access on April 21, 2015, so as to allow the company to receive player feedback regarding the new gameplay elements featured.
 The early access of the game only featured two maps, with the developers saying the full release would be "significantly longer".
 As promised, the game remained in the early access phase for "a few months" and was released on August 20, 2015 "initially" for Microsoft Windows.
 Ari Pulkkinen, the composer of the original Trine and Trine 2, returned to compose the music for Trine 3.
 The game's budget was $5.4 million, triple that of Trine 2.

 The developer of the game called the introduction of 3D graphics something "challenging and time consuming", as the skills and the abilities of the three playable characters had to undergo overhaul and redesign without damaging the characters' characteristics.
 Trine 3: The Artifacts of Power was released on August 20, 2015 for Microsoft Windows.
-In December 2015, a PlayStation 4 version of the game was announced.
+A public beta for Linux and OS X was made available in October 2015.
+Linux platforms received full support on November 5, 2015, followed by an OS X release on November 19, 2015.
+In December 2015, a PlayStation 4 version of the game was announced, releasing later that month on December 22, 2015.
+A port to the Nintendo Switch was released on July 29, 2019.

 Reception

 Upon release, players complained that the game was too short.
 Frozenbyte later responded that if they had extended the length of the game, it would have cost $15 million, a price that they could not afford.
 Joel Kinnunen, VP from Frozenbyte, added that,"[they] tried to make something too ambitious, and it ended up financially impossible".
 While the developer was proud of the game they had created, Kinnunen indicated at the time that the future for the franchise "is now in question".
-A sequel, Trine 4, was eventually released in 2019 with critical acclaim.